pts/tinyveracrypt/README.txt

 Q28.
 What is the minimum size of a LUKS encrypted volume?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
 The minimum size of the raw device is 2018 * 1024 == 2066432 bytes, checked
-by `cryptsetup open' in cryptsetup-1.7.3.
+by `cryptsetup open' in cryptsetup 1.7.3.

 Q29.
 What is the minimum overhead of headers?
 """""""""""""""""""""""""""""""""""""""""""""
-The minimum size of the LUKS headers (including PHDR and key material) is 4096 bytes, also checked by `cryptsetup open' in cryptsetup-1.7.3.
+The minimum size of the LUKS headers (including PHDR and key material) is 4096 bytes, also checked by `cryptsetup open' in cryptsetup 1.7.3.
 To use the minimum, run:

   $ ./tinyveracrypt.py init --type=luks --ofs=4096 ...